wwoast/constantina/docs/SECURITY.md

 cookie details.
 Next, it generates a fresh preferences keypair, which invalidates any unexpired old cookies from being useful.
 Lastly, the server writes the updated preferences cookie, signed and encrypted by the fresh keypair.

-Since preference cookies are intended to be persistent, they have no expiry setting in the cookie.
-However, the preferences configuration defaults to refreshing the preferences keypair every four months.
-This means that if more than four months proceed between logins, on the next successful login, the server will refresh the preferences keypair and cookie.

-TODO: an improvement on this strategy that would prevent leaking users' login frequency as context in the preferences file, would be random-backdating of keypair creation times.
-This effectively makes preference regeneration occur at random intervals per-user, which could be utilized as a feature to make timing analysis of Constantina's server difficult.